ief015/open-konstruktor/docs/save-strings.md

 They are `04 2C 04 1B`, representing the 44 (`2C`) columns of 27 (`1B`) elements.

 The next 3 bytes appear to be layer markers found throughout the design data.
 They are `09 59 01`.
+They are a part of ActionScript's serialization process.
 See [Layers](#layers).

 By placing single squares of n-silicon in each corner, the following addresses in the save data are